MarcosDemetry/MarcosDemetry.github.io/_research/2026-04-02-school-shootings.md

 Wandered away from the poster and need a quick refresher?

-- **What's this about?** I study how school shootings affect total enrollment, and whether it is the socioeconomically better-off students that exit the affected schools and sort into neighboring schools with other well-off students leading to greater between-school socioeconomic segregation.
+- **What's this about?** I study how school shootings affect total enrollment, and whether it is the socioeconomically better-off families that exit the affected schools and relocate to wealthier neighborhoods, leading to greater socioeconomic segregation at the county level.
 - **How did I estimate this?** I use a staggered Difference-in-Differences design, exploiting the exogenous timing of ~2,300 school shootings across the United States between 1990 and 2022.
 Schools within 500 meters of a shooting serve as the treated group; never- and not-yet-treated schools are the control group.
 I use the [Callaway and Sant'Anna (2021)](https://doi.org/10.1016/j.jeconometrics.2020.12.001) estimator to obtain group-time average treatment effects robust to treatment effect heterogeneity.
 - **What did I find?** School shootings reduce enrollment by an average of **4%** or about 25 students in a typical shooting school.
 Fatal shootings eventually shrink schools by **10%**.
-Non-poor families exit faster than poor ones, and between-school socioeconomic segregation persistently increases within affected districts.
+Non-poor families exit faster than poor ones.
+There is no detectable change in between-school or between-district segregation, but between-county socioeconomic segregation increases significantly, with effects building gradually.
+This is consistent with residential relocation across county lines rather than school-switching within a district.
 - **Do I trust these results?** Yes.
 Effects are stable across treatment radii from 250m to 5km, robust to alternative estimators, and pass a randomization-inference placebo test.
 Schools that close entirely are dropped from the estimation sample, so the estimated effects are a *lower bound*.
-- **Main Contribution** Studying the effects of school shooting explicitely on between-school socioeconomic segregation
+- **Main Contribution**  Studying the effects of school shootings, using both fatal and non-fatal shootings, on socioeconomic segregation

 ---